-1. Salary Cap

-Awards under this NOFA are subject to a cap of \$65,000 per year per full time coordinator position funded.
-Under this NOFA, if applicants apply jointly, the \$65,000 maximum amount that may be requested per position applies to up to one full time coordinator position for the application as a whole, not to each PHA separately.
+1. Salary Cap.
+Awards under this NOFA are subject to a cap of \$65,500 per year per full-time coordinator position funded.
+Under this NOFA, if applicants apply jointly, the \$65,500 maximum amount that may be requested per position applies to up to one full time coordinator position for the application as a whole, not to each applicant separately.

-2. Limitation on Renewal Funding Increases

-For renewal coordinator positions, PHAs will be limited to a three percent increase above the amount of the most recent award for the position unless a higher increase is approved by the local HUD field office after review of the PHA's written justification and at least three comparables that must be submitted to the field office by the PHA at the time they submit their FY2006 PH FSS Program Coordinator application to HUD.
-Examples of acceptable reasons for increases above three percent would be needed for a coordinator with higher level of skills or to increase the hours of a part time coordinator to full time.
-Total positions funded cannot exceed the maximum number of positions for which the PHA is eligible under this NOFA.
+2. Limitation on Renewal Funding Increases.
+For renewal coordinator positions, applicants will be limited to a three percent increase above the amount of the most recent award for the position unless a higher increase is approved by the local HUD field office after review of the applicant's written justification and at least three comparables that must be submitted to the field office by the applicant at the time they submit their FY2007 PH FSS Program Coordinator application to HUD.
+Examples of acceptable reasons for increases above 3 percent would be the need for a coordinator with higher level of skills or to increase the hours of a part-time coordinator to full-time.
+Total positions funded cannot exceed the maximum number of positions for which the applicant is eligible under this NOFA.
+If the funding increase is not approved by the local field office or area ONAP, the applicant will be eligible for renewal at the level of the most recent award.